folio-org/okapi/doc/guide.md

 POST a DeploymentDescriptor to `/_/discovery` and give a URL instead of a LaunchDescriptor.
 That tells Okapi where the service runs.
 It still needs a Service ID to connect the URL to a ModuleDescriptor that you have POSTed earlier.
-This can be useful if you make use of Okapi modules that exist outside your cluster, or if you use some container system, perhaps a web server where your modules live as CGI scripts at different URLs.
+Unlike the previous examples, you need to provide a unique Instance Id for `/_/discovery` to identify this instance of the module.
+This is necessary because you can have the same module running on different URLs, presumably on different nodes inside or external to your cluster.
+This method can be useful if you make use of Okapi modules that exist outside your cluster, or if you use some container system, perhaps a web server where your modules live as CGI scripts at different URLs.

 Note that the deployment and discovery stuff is transient, Okapi does not store any of that in its database.
 If a node goes down, the processes on it will die